All applicants who submit an application form for the Miss Burlesque Ireland competition must abide by all Rules & Criteria set out below:

 A note on dates of this genre:

-The period chosen (1880s-1960s) is meant as a rough guide for the traditional section, without representing any singularly significant events at either the beginning or end of the period.
+The period from 1880s-1960s is a rough guide for the traditional era, without representing any singularly significant events at either the beginning or end of the period.
 The roots of burlesque grew out of the late 1800s British actress Lydia Thompson and her troupe, the British Blondes.
-MBI acknowledges that burlesque existed prior to Thompson, but more as a theatre-style show based on parodies of plays that mixed classical theatre with humorous commentary on events of the day.
+We acknowledge that burlesque existed prior to Thompson in the form of a theatre-style show based on parodies of plays that mixed classical theatre with humorous commentary on events of the day.

 The “Golden Age of Burlesque” was a time when every major city throughout the United States had multiple burlesque houses.
 Miss Burlesque Ireland uses the 1960s as a point of demarcation of the Golden era of burlesque in line with scholarly histories dating the “death” of American burlesque to the mid-century demise of the burlesque theatre.
 However, we would like to acknowledge that burlesque did not die, but rather evolved throughout these pivotal decades into modern exotic dance.
 We would also like to honour the many great legends of traditional burlesque who continued to perform well into the 1970s and beyond.

 The music chosen by MBI contestants is to be reflective of eras that relied upon live music (such as in-house bands, live improvisational jazz, and vaudeville theatre pit orchestras).
 Choose music appropriate to the style of theatre and era you are emulating.
 If in doubt, check with your Producer.